Mr. Blue Sky: Jeff Lynne version

-Jeff Lynne re-recorded the song and other ELO tracks in his own home studio in 2012.
+Jeff Lynne re-recorded the song and other ELO tracks in his home studio in 2012.
 The resulting album, Mr. Blue Sky: The Very Best of Electric Light Orchestra, was released under the ELO name.
-A difference that this version has is that it doesn't include the ending orchestral piece.
-An earlier version of the song with different vocal takes was heard on the 2010 film, Megamind.
+The difference in this version is that it does not include the ending orchestral piece.

 Music video

 A music video was released in late 2012 via the official ELO website and YouTube, a colourful animation directed by Michael Patterson and Candace Reckinger with animation sequences designed and animated by University of Southern California students.